iheid-library/iheiddown/README.md

 way to ‘markup’ parts of plain text as headings, **bold** or *italics* (and much more) in ways that remain very readable and thus editable as you write. `{iheiddown}`, R, and LaTeX do the work to turn this into a beautiful dissertation.
-You write in minimally marked-up plan text and you get a correctly-formatted dissertation out at the end.
+You write in minimally marked-up plain text and you get a correctly-formatted dissertation out at the end.

 But wait, there’s more!
 Because `{iheiddown}` is an **R** package, it